Interpretable Sensitivity Analysis for Balancing Weights: Numerical examples

 To start, we compute $\Lambda^*$, which represents the confounding required to alter a study's causal conclusions.
 In order to compute $\Lambda^*$, we compute confidence intervals for a grid of values of $\Lambda$, starting with $\Lambda = 1$ and then considering larger values of $\Lambda$.
 If the confidence interval corresponding to $\Lambda = 1$ contains zero, then the effect estimate is not significant, even under ignorability.
 If the confidence interval for $\Lambda = 1$ does not contain zero, increasing the value of $\Lambda$ causes the confidence intervals to widen and eventually cross zero for some value of $\Lambda$.
 We set $\Lambda^*$ equal to the minimum value of $\Lambda$ for which the confidence interval includes zero.
 Since the the percentile bootstrap procedure induces randomness, this value of $\Lambda^*$ is computed with Monte Carlo error.

-We fix error equal to the maximum absolute value of the upper and lower bounds on error in Equation \eqref{eq:error_bound_extrema_patt}.
-This value is the maximum absolute value of error possible under the balancing weights sensitivity model with $\Lambda = \Lambda^*$ and is therefore the error required to overturn the study's causal conclusion.
-We create contour plots with curves that map the particular value of error to varying values of $\delta_u$ and $\beta_u$, allowing the error to be alternatively interpreted in terms of two sensitivity analysis parameters.
+We fix the bias equal to the maximum absolute value of the upper and lower bounds on the bias in Equation \eqref{eq:amplification}.
+This value is the maximum absolute value of bias possible under the balancing weights sensitivity model with $\Lambda = \Lambda^*$ and is therefore a level of bias required to overturn the study's causal conclusion.
+We create contour plots with curves that map the particular value of bias to varying values of $\delta_u$ and $\beta_u$, allowing the bias to be alternatively interpreted in terms of two sensitivity analysis parameters. \citet{veitch2020sense} use the term ``Austen plot'' to describe similar plots.
 We include standardized observed covariates on the contour plots, which serve as guides for reasoning about potential unobserved covariates.
+Our proposed calibration process using observed covariates is intended to provide a broad sense of plausible parameter values, rather than an attempt to obtain precise estimates as a part of a formal benchmarking exercise.
+See Section \ref{sec:discussion} for further discussion.
 Blue points correspond to observed covariates with imbalance prior to weighting, while red points represent post-weighting imbalance.
+In the PATT setting, the imbalance prior to weighting in a standardized covariate $X$ can be computed as $\frac{1}{\sum\limits_{i=1}^n Z_i} \sum\limits_{i=1}^n Z_i X_i - \frac{1}{\sum\limits_{i=1}^n (1-Z_i)} \sum\limits_{i=1}^n (1-Z_i) X_i$, while the post-weighting imbalance is $\frac{1}{\sum\limits_{i=1}^n Z_i} \sum\limits_{i=1}^n Z_i X_i - \sum\limits_{i=1}^n \frac{(1-Z_i) \hat{\gamma}(X_i)}{\sum\limits_{i=1}^n (1-Z_i) \hat{\gamma}(X_i)}X_i$.
 We view the post-weighting imbalance corresponding to the red points as a best-case scenario for potential unobserved covariates --- in general, we expect to achieve better balance in terms of the observed covariates that we directly target than unobserved covariates.
 Conversely, the pre-weighting imbalance represented by the blue points may be more in line with our expectations for unobserved covariates.